+1 1 1 1 1 1 corrective measures.

+Providing modical documentation outlining my / diotary noode and corroctivo moseuros

+uocumentation UUUUUUUU / UIELAI V HEEUS allu

-F Providing medical documentation outlining my dietary needs and corrective measures.
-Understanding my dietary limitation(s) and following my prescribed diet to the best of my ability.
-(Carrying appropriate medication(s) such as epinephrine or anti-histamines at all times.
-Teaching a friend at SMC how to assist me if I have an allergic reaction and cannot help myself.
-N Notifying the College's dietitian if any food-allergic reactions occur.
-Asking for ingredient labels or speaking with one of the dining hall managers if I have questions.
-N Veeting with the dietitian at least once a year.
-Ensuring my contact information on file with the College, and information regarding my dietary requirements, are kept current at all times.
-Promptly notifying the College's dietitian or dining hall manager if I have any problems or concerns.
-Understanding my meals may take longer to prepare than others so it may be safely prepared for my personal consumption.
+\\\\\ Understanding my dietary limitation(s) and following my prescribed diet to the best of my ability.

+\\\\\ Carrying appropriate medication(s) such as epinephrine or anti-histamines at all times.

+\\\\\ Teaching a friend at SMC how to assist me if I have an allergic reaction and cannot help myself.

+Notifying the College's di etitian if any / food-allergic reactions oc ccur.

+\\\\\ Asking for ingredient labels or speaking with one of the dining hall managers if I have questions.

+- Knowing that fried foods can be a source of cross-contamination and consumption therefore can pose a risk if I choose to consume.
+(If I am not sure if an item is fried, I will ask for a manager or chef.) - \\\\\ Meeting with the dietitian at least once a year. - Ensuring my contact information on file with the College, and information regarding my dietary requirements, are kept current at all times. - Promptly notifying the College's dietitian or dining hall manager if I have any problems or concerns. - Understanding my meals may take longer to prepare than others so it may be safely prepared for my personal consumption.

 Picking up meals at the time I have specified.
-If I will be late, I will inform dining hall management. f the chefs are specially preparing my meals and I fail to pick them up 3 times without prior notification, I am subject to losing this special meal privilege. individua bilities m ng below, I acknowledge I have read and understand my responsibilities as a student with al dietary needs as outlined above.
-I understand that failure to comply with these responsi- nay result in the College serving and/or me inadvertently consuming food that does not meet ary needs, and may also result in the discontinuation of certain privileges.
+If I will be late, I will inform dining hall management.

+If the chefs are specially preparing my meals and I fail to pick them up 3 times without prior notification, I am subject to losing this special meal privilege.

+By signing below, I acknowledge I have read and understand my responsibilities as a student with individual dietary needs as outlined above.
+I understand that failure to comply with these responsibilities may result in the College serving and/or me inadvertently consuming food that does not meet my dietary needs, and may also result in the discontinuation of certain privileges.

+Student Name (print) Student Signature